CodeMountainOJ/CodeMountain/Installation.md

 ```

 Make sure you are inserting the user into the ```codemountain_test``` database.
 This will add an user with john_doe@example.com as the email and "password" as the password.
 Compile the api server using ```cargo build```.
 To make a release binary, run ```cargo build --release```.
 Set the environment variables ```DATABASE_URL``` and ```JWT_SECRET_KEY``` in the env or store in a ```.env``` file inside the project directory(```server/api```).
 Here, ```DATABASE_URL``` should be the connection url for the db and ```JWT_SECRET_KEY``` is the secret key used to sign the access/refreshtokens.
 Then execute it ```cargo run``` for debug build and ```cargo run --release``` for release build.
 If you want to run local tests, then run ```cargo test```.
+And finally, you should set the REDIS_CON env variable inside the .env or directly in the environment.
+But, here's a catch.
+It doesn't do anything right now, so you can set any value into that variable.
+It'll be relevent in future.

 Endpoints of the API are in the server/api/main.rs.
 API documentation will be created later.